anonaddy/addy.io/source/terms.md

 ## Subscriptions

 Some features of the service are billed on a subscription basis.
-The subscription fees are billed on a monthly/yearly cycle, your subscription will automatically renew unless you or AnonAddy cancels it.
+The subscription fees are billed on a monthly/yearly cycle, and your subscription will automatically renew unless you or AnonAddy cancels it.
 You may cancel your subscription to the service at any time.

 You agree that you will accept the full responsibility for successfully cancelling your subscription.
 If you need assistance in cancelling your subscription please simply contact us.
-You agree to provide us with 2 days advance notice to attend to your request.
+You agree to provide us with 2 working days advance notice to attend to your request.

 If we are unable to process a payment for your subscription, we reserve the right to terminate this license and cancel your subscription for non-payment.

 The use of stolen card details for subscription payments is not authorised.
+If a fraudulent payment is detected (such as the use of a stolen card) your subscription may be immediately cancelled and refunded.

-In the result of a payment dispute/chargeback if we fail to hear back from you after multiple attempts to reach out your account may be terminted.
+In the result of a payment dispute/chargeback, if we fail to hear back from you after making contact to resolve the dispute, your account may be terminated.

-We reserve the right to make changes to subscription fees in the future, you will receive notification of any changes in advance by email.
+We reserve the right to make changes to subscription fees in the future.
+You will receive notification of any changes in advance by email.

 ## Intellectual Property Rights